SalishSeaCast/docs/rivers/river_input.rst

 * The Juan de Fuca watershed in Morrison et al (2011) includes the north side of Juan de Fuca Strait from Victoria to Port Renfrew (inclusive) and the south side of Juan de Fuca Strait from Cape Flattery to Port Townsend.
 * Assume that 50% of the area of the JdF watershed defined by Morrison et al (2011) is on north side of JdF (Canada side):

-	* From bccf steelhead site map, assume that 33% of Canada side is part of San Juan River/Harris Creek watershed
+	* From bccf map, assume  33% of Canada side is part of San Juan River/Harris Creek watershed

 		* San Juan River (in the steelhead map) (includes Harris Creek from the steelhead map) 48.560449,-124.404595 (i = 402, j = 56)
 	* Assume that 14% of Canada side is in the Gordon River Watershed 48.575897,-124.415281 (i = 403, j = 56)
 	* Assume that 20% of Canada side is in Muir/Loss/Tugwell/Jordan